-197 Comparison of living humans with and without CM-I
+Comparison of living humans with and without CM-I

-198 The PCA that compared the two living human OTUs yielded seven PCs that met the criterion for 199 inclusion.
-Collectively, these PCs accounted for 56% of the shape variation.
+The PCA that compared the two living human OTUs yielded seven PCs that met the criterion for inclusion.
+Collectively, these PCs accounted for 56% of the shape variance.

-- 200 The MANOVA performed on the seven retained PCs was significant (λ 0.646, F=7.434, - p<0.001), which indicates that there are differences in the shapes of the crania of individuals - 202 with and without CM-I.
+The MANOVA performed on the seven retained PCs was significant ($\lambda = 0.646$, F = 7.434, P < .001), which indicates that there are differences in the shapes of the crania of individuals with and without CM-I.

-203 The CVA yielded a single CV due to the inclusion of two groups.
-There is relatively little 204 overlap between the two OTUs on this CV (Figure 3).
-Individuals with CM-I (pink bars) tend to 205 be positioned more towards the positive end of the CV while those without CM-I (blue bars) tend 206 to be located more towards the CV's negative end.
-In comparison to individuals without CMI, 207 individuals with CM-I tend to have reduced cranial vault height, reduced occipital height, and 208 reduced occipital breadth.
-They also tend to have a lower occipital protuberance and a lower 209 asterion.
+The CVA yielded a single CV due to the inclusion of two groups.
+There is relatively little overlap between the two OTUs on this CV (Fig. 3).
+Individuals with CM-I (pink bars) tend to be positioned more towards the positive end of the CV while those without CM-I (blue bars) tend to be located more towards the negative end.
+In comparison to individuals without CMI, individuals with CM-I tend to have reduced cranial vault height, reduced occipital height, and reduced occipital breadth.
+They also tend to have a lower occipital protuberance and a lower asterion.
 In addition, there are differences in the size and location of the foramen magnum.
-210 Specifically, the foramen magnum tends to be smaller and located more anteriorly in individuals 211 with CM-I than in individuals without CM-I. Lastly, there are differences in relation to the 212 positions of pterion and bregma relative to one another: at the end of the CV that is dominated by 213 individuals without CM-I, pterion is positioned anterior to bregma, whereas at the end of the CV 214 that is dominated by individuals with CM-I, bregma is located anterior to pterion.
-215

-216 Figure 4, which plots PC1 (12% of the variation) against PC2 (11% of the variation), also 217 illuminates the shape differences between the two living human OTUs.
-There are no obvious 218 differences on PC2, but several are discernible on PC1, the axis explaining the greatest variation 219 in the sample.
-The morphological differences are largely the same as those identified in the CVA 220 (Figure 3).
-Specifically, the main differences between individuals with and without CM-I relate 221 to a flattening of the occipital and caudal location of the lambda and glabella.
-One difference that 222 is captured by the PC plot but not by the CVA one is that individuals with CM-I tend to have a 223 relatively smaller foramen magnum than individuals without CM-I.
+Specifically, the foramen magnum tends to be smaller and located more anteriorly in individuals with CM-I than in individuals without CM-I. Lastly, there are differences in relation to the positions of the pterion and bregma relative to one another: at the end of the CV that is dominated by individuals without CM-I, the pterion is positioned anterior to bregma, whereas at the end of the CV is dominated by individuals with CM-I, bregma is located anterior to pterion.
+Figure 4, which plots PC1 (12% of the variation) against PC2 (11% of the variation), also illuminates the shape differences between the two living human OTUs.
+There are no obvious differences on PC2, but several are discernible on PC1, the axis explaining the greatest variation in the sample.
+The morphological differences are largely the same as those identified in the CVA (Fig. 3).
+Specifically, the main differences between individuals with and without CM-I relate to a flattening of the occipital and caudal location of the lambda and glabella.
+One difference that is